sondregronas/EduGameDist/README.md

 ![img](assets/form.png)

-The `New entry` form should be used to add new games to the database.
-The `Friendly` view should be used to add information about the games.
+The `New entry` form can be used to add new games to the database.
+The `Friendly` view allows for changing relevant metadata only.

-I recommend giving access to the `Friendly` view to those who should be able to edit information on the games.
+I recommend only giving access to the `Friendly` view to those who need access, as the hidden values seldom need modification.

 ## Setup
 Create a `docker-compose.yml`: